Soft Skills: Definitions and Examples

 In my previous role, I displayed both passion and creativity that were highly regarded by my colleagues and managers.
 For example, I successfully proposed and put together a team to work on a marketing campaign targeting a younger demographic for our product.
 From start to finish, my team members and managers praised my ability to positively work with my team to help establish a new interest in our company.

-While hard skills are important for completing technical tasks, strong soft skills will make you the kind of worker employers want to hire, retain and promote.
-It’s important to highlight the soft skills you have at all stages of the job search process and continue developing those skills once you find the job you’re looking for.
+While hard skills are important for completing technical tasks, strong soft skills make you the kind of worker employers want to hire, retain and promote.
+It is important to highlight the soft skills you have at all stages of the job search process and continue developing those skills once you find the job you are looking for.

 10 Best Skills to Include on a Resume (with Examples)

 How To Become a Soft Skill Trainer: A Complete Guide